 This product may have very high color/character variation.
 Work out of several cartons simultaneously during installation.
 When finished moldings are required for the project, pre-select the plank(s) that best coordinates with the color of the adjacent molding piece(s).

-A minimum 6 mill poly film moisture retarder is required over all substrates (concrete, wood, tile, vinyl, ply-wood and OSB) and underneath the laminate plank flooring.
+A minimum 6 mill poly film moisture retarder is required over all substrates (concrete, tile, and vinyl) and underneath the LVT plank flooring.
+Once the floor is installed is it is deemed acceptable.
+Please make sure that the homeowner is present during installation.
+We will not cover any labor or material if the floor needs to be taken up.
+Our flooring does have attached padding if you want to place another padding we require you to test the additional padding with the Underlayments company.
+The warranty will need to be covered by them for any structural complaints - profile, gapping, squeaking noise, bevel chipping and excess vertical movement.